What to Do After a Bicycle Accident in MA

 This column appeared in the Charles River Wheelers' newsletter Wheelpeople in September 2020.

-What to do/not to do at the accident scene?
+What to do at the bike accident scene

 1. Have someone call the Police if you cannot;